cabal-club/cable/wire.md

 **requester**: A host authoring a request, to be sent to other peers.

 **responder**: A host authoring a response, in reference to a request sent to them.

-**UNIX epoch**: Midnight UTC on January 1st, 1970.

-**timestamp**: A point in time represented by the number of milliseconds since the UNIX epoch.

-**head**: A post that is not referenced (linked to) by any other known post.

-**latest**: When used to refer to a post, the latest post is that post which, from a host's perspective at a given moment in time, is the head with the greatest timestamp.

 **varint**: a variable-length unsigned integer, encoded as [Unsigned LEB128](https://en.wikipedia.org/wiki/LEB128#Unsigned_LEB128).